DPP-IV (Dipeptidyl Peptidase-IV)

 DPP-IV breaks down casomorphin peptides from milk casein digestion.
 Casomorphins (especially β-casomorphin-7 from A1 dairy) have been associated with GI sensitivity and possibly behavioral effects in some sensitive populations.
 Combined enzyme blends with DPP-IV reduce post-dairy symptoms in casein-sensitive individuals beyond what lactase alone provides (lactase only addresses lactose, not casein peptides).

-Cross-contamination protection (NOT replacement for gluten-free diet)
+Cross-contamination protection (not replacement for gluten-free diet)

 For non-celiac individuals on a gluten-free diet (autoimmune Hashimoto's, eczema, IBS-D, etc.) who experience occasional accidental gluten exposure (restaurant cross-contamination, hidden gluten), DPP-IV supplementation can reduce symptom severity.
 AN-PEP-specific studies show reduced systemic gluten peptide concentrations after exposure.
-Critical: this is NOT safe for celiac patients, who require absolute gluten avoidance to prevent intestinal damage.
+Critical: this is not safe for celiac patients, who require absolute gluten avoidance to prevent intestinal damage.

 Improved digestive comfort in mixed-food sensitivity